Head and Neck Cancer Clinical Trials

 - New chemotherapy drugs, drug combinations and dosages

 Patients who take part in clinical trials can not only contribute to the existing knowledge base to help all current and future cancer patients, but also benefit personally by being closely monitored by a team of cancer experts as they receive either the current standard of care or new treatments that are unavailable elsewhere.

 Patients who turn to Moffitt for head or neck cancer treatment can feel confident that they will receive the most effective treatment options available – whether or not they choose to participate in clinical trials.
 Our multispecialty team of experts emphasizes a bench-to-bedside approach, incorporating the latest laboratory findings into every patient’s unique treatment plan.
-As a result, our patient outcomes consistently outrank the national average, and our patients have the best possible quality of life.

 If you’d like to learn more about head and neck cancer clinical trials at Moffitt, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.
 No referrals are required.